shivabhusal/subjuster/README.md

 ## Intention / Purposes
-I am writing this software for two of the main reasons
+I am writing this software and documentation for two of the main reasons
 - Teach TDD to emerging Software Engineers
   - The problem with new Engineers is, they find the concept of Testing and Specially **TDD** mind bothering.